grantcarthew/node-scalable-blob-store/README.md

 }
 ```

-Returned Object using UUID as the idType:
+Returned Object using UUID as the idFunction:

 ```js
 {